pedrazajulian/ReadmeGen/README.md

   <ur>

   ## 💻 Usage
-  this would be use to help you finish your README faster.
+  this applications will help you write readme files faster
   ## License
     This project is licensed with MIT.